iriyagupta/iriyagupta/README.md

 - 📫 How to reach me: https://www.linkedin.com/in/iriyagupta/
 - Mentoring with WTM, Google NYC
 - Previously at UNICAEN France, IIIT Hyderabad & NERV LLC (start-up on mental health)
-- Fun fact: I am a jack of all trades, trying to master a few!
+- Fun fact: I am a jack of all trades, master of none!

 My top languages are :